chanchantang/todo/README.md

 - Add timed update to UI when editing task

 - Maybe instead of a modal popup for editing, add a side window which displays details

+- Make sure code is consistent, ex: ' and ", or coding wise with SOLID principles